kodlix/nextmissal-server/docs/AUTHORIZATION.md

 3. The JWT token includes both roles and permissions
 4. Guards use the JWT payload to check access rules
 5. Controllers and routes can specify required roles or permissions using decorators
+6. When a user logs out, all their refresh tokens are revoked

 ## Database Schema